0xe1f/grr/README.md

 grr >:(
 =======

-**grr** is an attempt to replace the gaping hole that the departure of [Google Reader] [1] has left in my daily routine.
-Its (initially temporary) name is an abbreviation for _Google Reader Replacement_, but seeing as how it also doubles as a decent onomatopoeic representation of my feelings towards the discontinuation of one of Google's most useful products, it's now the app's de-facto name.
+**grr** was an attempt to replace the gaping hole that the departure of [Google Reader] [1] left in my daily routine.
+Its name is an abbreviation for _Google Reader Replacement_, as well as an accurate representation of my sentiments towards the discontinuation of one of Google's most useful products.

 _grr_ consists of two components - the web application, with which the user interacts, and the background updater, which routinely updates feeds in the background.